 Diana spent her childhood in the semi-arid desert of Eastern Washington, with a fisheries ecologist father and elementary school teacher mom.
-Most of her time was spent outdoors collecting bugs and messing down by the Columbia river.
-In 1991 she came over the mountains to attend Bellingham’s Western Washington University and graduated with a BA in Anthropology/Archaeology.
+Most of her time was spent outdoors collecting bugs and playing by the Columbia River.
+In 1991 she came over the mountains to attend Western Washington University and graduated with a BA in Anthropology/Archaeology.
 She went back to college for further certificates in Landscape Design, Horticulture and Sustainable Land Management.
-She is new to CRMS this year, and enjoys the enthusiasm and inquisitive nature the students share for the outdoor world.
-Other interests include reading, writing poetry, Cooking and Fly fishing.
+Diana joined Cedar River Montessori in 2016, and she enjoys the enthusiasm and inquisitive nature the students share for the outdoor world.
+Other interests include reading, writing poetry, cooking and fly fishing.
 Diana lives on a “small farm” with Peter, five kids, a dozen chickens, turtles, cats, salamanders and a fantastic specimen garden!

 Angie Frederickson – Learning Specialist / Before Care Teacher